 Creditors or mortgagees who foreclose on a property are required by law to register the property within (90) days with the City's Code Enforcement Officer and pay a fee of $100 or face fines up to $1000.
 Creditors or mortgagees must designate a local property agent located within the State of Georgia to ensure security, maintenance of the property and compliance with City Code.

 The local property agent must have the authority to ensure security and maintenance of the property; comply with code enforcement orders issued by the City; provide a trespass authorization upon request of an enforcement officer; conduct inspections of the property; accept rental payments from tenants, if no management company is otherwise employed; and serve as an agent authorized to receive code enforcement citations and notices pertaining to any court proceeding or administrative enforcement.

-To register a property, download and fill out the Foreclosed or Vacant Property Registration Form (in the Document Center on the left), then either email it to JSamson@stmarysga.gov or print it out and mail or bring it in to the Finance Department along with required fee.
+To register a property, download and fill out the Foreclosed or Vacant Property Registration Form, then either email it to JSamson@stmarysga.gov or print it out and mail or bring it in to the Finance Department along with required fee.

 City of St. Marys